Is There a Dimmer Outlook Ahead for The Carlyle Group Inc. (CG)?

 Analysts’ Opinion of CG

-BofA Securities, on the other hand, stated in their research note that they expect to see CG reach a price target of $79.
-The rating they have provided for CG stocks is “Buy” according to the report published on December 16th, 2021.
+JMP Securities, on the other hand, stated in their research note that they expect to see CG reach a price target of $60.
+The rating they have provided for CG stocks is “Mkt Outperform” according to the report published on June 08th, 2022.

-BMO Capital Markets gave a rating of “Outperform” to CG, setting the target price at $65 in the report published on September 13th of the previous year.
+BofA Securities gave a rating of “Buy” to CG, setting the target price at $79 in the report published on December 16th of the previous year.

-Volatility was left at 3.46%, however, over the last 30 days, the volatility rate increased by 3.44%, as shares surge +3.32% for the moving average over the last 20 days.
-Over the last 50 days, in opposition, the stock is trading -1.86% lower at present.
+Volatility was left at 3.48%, however, over the last 30 days, the volatility rate increased by 3.62%, as shares surge +19.94% for the moving average over the last 20 days.
+Over the last 50 days, in opposition, the stock is trading +6.18% upper at present.

 Insider Trading